-Contributed By Aiyon Abogados S.L.P.
+Contributed By Aiyon Abogados SLP

 Spain does not have exclusive courts specialised in maritime and shipping matters.

 Within the Spanish Civil jurisdiction there are, however, two types of courts: First Instance Courts and Mercantile Courts.
 All maritime and shipping matters are to be adjudged by the Mercantile Courts.
-Following the Law of the Judiciary Power, Article 86 ter paragraph 6.c), Mercantile Courts have exclusive competence over those claims relative to the application of Maritime Law and other mercantile matters (including corporate law, insolvency law, carriage in general, etc).
+Following the Law of the Judiciary Power, Article 86 bis paragraph 1, Mercantile Courts have exclusive competence over those claims relative to the application of Maritime Law and other mercantile matters (including corporate law, insolvency law, carriage in general, etc).

-Consequently, if a claim that involves the application of Maritime Law is filed before a First Instance Court, the Respondent may challenge its competence.
+Consequently, if a claim that involves the application of maritime law is filed before a First Instance Court, the respondent may challenge its competence.
 Likewise, the Court also has ex officio powers to reject the matter.

-Common claims filed before the Mercantile Courts are cargo claims, collisions, claims arising from ship construction or repair contracts, contractual disputes, stevedore damages to the ship or the cargo and insurance disputes.
-Ship arrest is also a common application dealt by Mercantile Courts.
+Common claims filed before the Mercantile Courts are cargo claims, collisions, claims arising from ship construction or repair contracts, contractual disputes, stevedore damages to the ship or the cargo and marine insurance disputes.
+Ship arrest is also a common application dealt with by Mercantile Courts.

 Salvage and emergency towing claims, however, may be heard before the Maritime Arbitration Conseil (an administrative body) if there is an agreement for that between salvors and ship-owners.
 In the absence of such an agreement, and following the Second Additional Disposition of the Spanish Shipping Act 2014 (SSA), Mercantile Courts would also have jurisdiction for salvage and emergency towing claims.
 It should be noted that, until the Maritime Arbitration Conseil’s Regulation is enacted, the Conseil’s functions will be exercised by the Central Maritime Courts (an Army body).